We are excited to announce that Rebecca Miller is the Wirt County Primary Center Teacher of the Month for February!

 A huge THANK YOU to every student and family who signed up and participated in our Book Blast Event.
 Your support is helping build home libraries and grow a love of reading right here at our school.
 We couldn’t have done this without you! 📚❤️

-about 17 hours ago, Wirt County Primary Center
+9 days ago, Wirt County Primary Center

 A child is seated on the floor in front of a wall painted with a large orange tiger graphic.
 The child is surrounded by an assortment of prizes arranged in a semicircle.
 Visible items include a round “Reading Nook” pop‑up tent package, a plastic treasure‑chest style toy box, a plush pizza‑slice pillow, a “Reading Pal” animal‑shaped reading cushion, a boxed inflatable glow chair, a “Silly Spy Cat” toy, a “Galaxy Gelly” set, a book light, a mini lava lamp, and other small prizes.
 The setting appears to be a school hallway with bright walls and tiled flooring.